 Against this background certain pedagogical complexities play out.
-The "resistance" design tutors sometimes encounter in students at the Auckland school is a particular issue.8 Resistance is a learning impediment.
+The "resistance" design tutors sometimes encounter in students at the Auckland school is a particular issue.
+Resistance is a learning impediment.
 Reasons for it are manifold.
 They might include fatigue and fear but may also include a student's sense of self-satisfaction at one extreme, to low levels of self-expectation in terms of their own abilities at the other.
 It is a quality of student performance that presents as a lack of willingness to take risks such as learning and applying a new software technique.
 Often, simultaneously, students will present crises of confidence in what they already know.
 Combined and unchecked this will amount to a kind of paralysis.
-Inside our live project we seek to break down resistance, to extend students' repertoires, their design abilities and their confidence.
-Each student is tasked with realising and exercising what might be termed their own architectural habitus.9 They do so through a step-by-step framework that provides local, operational specificity to ideas such as Donald Schön's notion of "reflection-in-action."
-In tresults in a self-reflexive process of examination, validation and development of an individual's own ways of drawing, diagramming and modelling.
+Inside our live project we seek to break down resistance, to extend students'

-7 David Mitchell in conversation.
+7. David Mitchell in conversation.

-8 Michael Davis, "Engaging in the Space of Representation," in Studio Teaching Symposium: A Two-Day Symposium Dedicated to Articulating and Sharing Best Practice Studio Pedagogy and Related Research, ed.
+8. Michael Davis, "Engaging in the Space of Representation," in Studio Teaching Symposium: A Two-Day Symposium Dedicated to Articulating and Sharing Best Practice Studio Pedagogy and Related Research, ed.
 Ralph Buck and Nuala Gregory (Auckland, New Zealand: Centre for New Zealand Art Research & Discovery), 105-120.